Sutto/barista/README.md

 you're willing to set it up manually.
 More docs on how to set it up for other platforms will be posted in the near future.

+## Sinatra

+To use barista with sinatra, you'll need to first require the barista gem in your application and then add the following to your application scope (e.g. if you're using a custom class, there):

+    register Barista::Integration::Sinatra

+This will automatically setup the filter as needed, setup a server proxy for the `coffee-script.js` file and setup the defaults based on your applications environment

 ## Configuration ##

 Please note that barista lets you configure several options.
 To do this,